Lance Broadway: New York Mets

 The White Sox, with a surplus of starting pitching, and realizing that Broadway was unlikely to crack the team's rotation saw an opportunity to acquire a veteran backup catcher.
 The Sox traded Broadway to the Mets for Ramón Castro in May 2009.
 Broadway, who was 0–1 with a 5.06 ERA for the season, was assigned to the Triple-A Buffalo Bisons of the International League and was added to the starting rotation.

 On August 26, 2009, Broadway was called up to the New York Mets when LHP Óliver Pérez was placed on the disabled list.

 On December 13, 2009, Broadway was non-tendered by the New York Mets, making him a free agent.

 Toronto Blue Jays

 On December 16, 2009, Broadway was signed by the Toronto Blue Jays to a minor league deal.
 He spent the entire season with the Triple-A Las Vegas 51s, going 3–11 with a 7.66 ERA in 29 games (20 starts).

-Legal and personal problems
+Personal life

 At a nightclub in 2010, Broadway allegedly assaulted Ivan Pinney, severely damaging his eye and face.